dotnet/docs/docs/standard/base-types/anchors-in-regular-expressions.md

 manager: "wpickett"
 ---
 # Anchors in Regular Expressions
 <a name="top"></a> Anchors, or atomic zero-width assertions, specify a position in the string where a match must occur.
 When you use an anchor in your search expression, the regular expression engine does not advance through the string or consume characters; it looks for a match in the specified position only.
 For example, `^` specifies that the match must start at the beginning of a line or string.
 Therefore, the regular expression `^http:` matches "http:" only when it occurs at the beginning of a line.
-The following table lists the anchors supported by the regular expressions in the .NET Framework.
+The following table lists the anchors supported by the regular expressions in .NET.

 |Anchor|Description|
 |------------|-----------------|